 Valley Lodge is positioned along an old fossil river, creating a line of smaller water holes.
 Hence the name.
 One of these waterholes is positioned in front of the deck and is already a popular drinking and bathing spot for many species of wildlife.An evergreen Shepherd tree provides a nice shady area on the deck and is home to many birds.
 The lodge has one spacious bedroom, with ensuite bathroom that has a bath overlooking the waterhole.
 The large living area has a well-equip

 Motswiri is the Setswana name for Leadwood tree.
 One of these old giants provides the shade on the veranda, as well as housing for Buffalo weavers, Red headed weavers and Blue waxbills.
 The large elevated deck overlooks a natural waterhole that is a regular drinking spot for birds, elephants and other wildlife.
-During the dry months water is pumped into the drinking trough right next to the waterhole.
-The two spacious bedrooms each have an en-suite bathroom that is open to the bus
+During the dry months water is pumped into the drinking trough on the side of the waterhole.
+The two spacious bedrooms each have an en-suite bathroom that is open to the bu